 - Bee Super Deluxe (Aquabee) sketchbook (spiral bound)

-- Stillman & Birn mixed media journals
+- Stillman & Birn mixed media journals (I like the Beta series)

 - Kunst & Papier hardbound or binderboard journals (lighter paper, but I’ve had good luck with them, even using wet media); they also make a watercolor journal